jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This cooperation happens inside ecosystems, which is a community of plants and animals living in the same area.
 Ecosystems include climatic conditions, elevation, water levels, and other environmental factors.
 BBC Planet Earth episodes on tropical rain forests or expansive grasslands showcase Earth's many ecosystems quite well.

-There's only so much energy, usually sunlight but sometimes volcanic heat too, available in an ecosystem, what is called "carry capacity".
+There's only so much energy, usually sunlight but sometimes volcanic heat too, available in an ecosystem, what is called "carrying capacity".
 Every ecosystem is configured to maximize its energy use.

 It starts with producers (plants, plankton) who convert energy to biomass.
-Grazers (deer, bats) who feed on the producers and often spread or fertilize its seed.
-Predators (lions, bears) who prevent grazers from overgrazing.
+Plant-eaters (deer, whales) who feed on the producers, fertilize soil, and sometimes spread seeds.
+Predators (lions, sharks) who prevent herbivores from overeating plant life.
+Scavengers (vultures, flies), who feed on dead and decaying organic matter.
 Decomposers (mushrooms, bacteria) to breakdown the dead to fuel the growth of new plants.
-And lastly viruses who test everyone for their strength in near real time.
+And lastly viruses who test everyone for their strength in near real time (whom I call testers, but note this is simplication and not a traditional ecological classification).
 This system of checks and balances rewards reciprocation while keeping overpopulation in check.

 All the species of an ecosystem share a carrying capacity, have similar game boards and game clocks, and therefore share many like seasonal weather changes, water levels, temperature, sunlight, and geological features.
 Because each member must reciprocate, they continually increase the conversion of matter into biomass, making an ecosystem an expansive force.
 No species of an ecosystem can do this alone, and therefore can't win, alone.